AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-01-21-causal-lens.md

 The paper hypothesizes two things -

 1. Causal-model-based explanations build better mental models of the agent leading to a better **understanding** of its strategies.
-2. Better understanding of an agent’s strategies promotes **trust** in the agent.
+2. Better understanding of an agent's strategies promotes **trust** in the agent.

 The authors use StarCraft II as their testbed.
 They use a reduced version of it with smaller action and state spaces.
 To test $H_1$, they use task prediction.
 They use a 5-point Likert scale to measure explanation satisfaction and trust ($H_2$).